hydraulic-software/conveyor/guidebook/docs/configs/inputs.md

     * The `/usr/lib/$vendor/$fsname` directory on Linux.

-For JVM apps any native libraries added in the app inputs (or found in the JARs) will be moved next to the other shared libraries of the JVM.
+For JVM apps any native libraries added in the app inputs (or found in the JARs) will be moved next to the other shared libraries of the JVM (requires compatibility level >= 4).

 ## Synopsis